NazemMahmud/url-shortener/README.md

 - For implementation use Laravel and Vue.js.

 # Installation
+- Laravel version `^8.0` is used.
+So, respective PHP version is pre-required to install
 - after git clone, run `composer install`
 - Install npm packages: run `npm install`
 - Key generate: `php artisan key:generate`